MohammedBentalb/php-file-upload/README.md

 ### I'v just started using PHP for the last 15 days and this is so far the best way i can handle file upload although there is a room for improvements.

 ### improvements to be added apart from the `UI` that looks terrible :
+- Parts from the code could be refactored into separate reusable bloc of code (`Functions`...)
 - Adding more flexibility to handle other type of images.
 - Adding more Flexibility to handle other types of files like .pfd,.ppt,...
 - Improving error handling but building a robust error stack checking for various errors and correspond to the each one of them.